abdelrhmanmohamed1234/Scalable-Web-Application-with-ALB-and-Auto-Scaling/README.md

 ##  Deployment Steps

-> You can deploy the infrastructure manually via the AWS Console or use Infrastructure as Code (e.g., Terraform or CloudFormation).
+> I deploy the infrastructure manually via the AWS Console BUT can use Infrastructure as Code ( Terraform or CloudFormation).

 ### 1. Launch EC2 Instances
 - Choose Amazon Linux 2 or Ubuntu